sarzzble/sarzzble/README.md

 During my time at **Otelz.com**, I contributed to the development of scalable frontend features—particularly in booking and payment flows—enhancing usability and performance for thousands of users.

-I'm passionate about writing clean, maintainable code, learning new technologies (like React Native & AI-assisted coding), and building user-focused solutions in Agile teams.
+I'm passionate about writing clean, maintainable code, learning new technologies (like React Native, Vue.js and AI-assisted coding), and building user-focused solutions in Agile teams.

 ---